blues/notehub-js/README.md

 > res.devices?.[0]?.serial_number; // typed as string | undefined
 > ```
 >
-> The declarations are auto-generated from the library sources by `.github/scripts/generate-types.js` (run as part of `npm run generateDocs`), so they stay in sync with each release.
+> The declarations are auto-generated from the library sources by `.github/scripts/generate-types.js` (run as part of `pnpm run generateDocs`), so they stay in sync with each release.

 **require**